-Visit www.kws-uk.com/mvkwsapp for more information or download directly by scanning the QR codes!
+Visit www.kws-uk.com/mykwsapp for more information or download directly by scanning the QR codes!
+Google Play:

-pple App Store:
+Apple App Store:

-Wheat varieties within this sector are those that are used by millers for breadmaking and give year-onyear consistent milling and baking performance.
+Wheat varieties within this sector are those that are used by millers for breadmaking and give year-on-year consistent milling and baking performance.
 They will achieve a premium if they meet specified quality requirements of 13% protein, 250s Hagberg Falling Number and 76kg/hl specific weight.
 Premiums for lower specification Group 1s (so called low protein low HFN contracts) may be available - it's always best to check with your local market on their precise requirements.